fluttermtl/flutter_chat_workshop/10_send_message/instructions.md

 # Step 10: Send message

-This last step is to send a message to the chat.
+Finally it's the last step.
+Let's complete the chat app by sending a message to the Firebase Firestore database.
+This step can be challenging, but you can do it!

+Make sure you are sending the right data structure to the database.
+(Check the previous step)

 ---